Probabilistic Prediction Markets with Intermittent Contributions: Application and Case-studies

 To test the methods proposed in the previous sections, we generated two different environments.
 First, we implement a time-invariant process that shows the efficacy of the methods proposed and their convergence.
 Then, a time-varying process is proposed to showcase the ability of the methods to adapt to changes in the dynamics of the environment.

 In both scenarios, we consider a single buyer and three sellers.
 Each forecaster is modeled using a Normal distribution, and the realizations $Y_t$ are generated as a combination of the sellers' distributions.
 We refer to the standard linear regression model using quantile regression as \textit{QR}, and with \textit{RQR} to the robust implementation.
-To evaluate performance, we performed a Monte Carlo simulation consisting of 200 independent experiments, with $T = 20000$.
+To evaluate performance, we performed a Monte Carlo simulation consisting of 200 independent experiments, with $T = 20 000$.
+For all scenarios, the learning rate of the aggregation method was set to $\eta = 0.01$, the payoff allocation parameter to $\delta = 0.7$, and the forgetting factor to $\lambda = 0.999$.